seenaburns/Chroma/README.rst

 Chroma is a Python module for handling colors with ease.

-Manipulating colors can quickily escalate into a tedious and complicated task, particularly when you become concerned with color systems beyond RGB.
+Manipulating colors can quickly escalate into a tedious and complicated task, particularly when you become concerned with color systems beyond RGB.
 Chroma is here to provide a simple API to do the heavy lifting, so that you can stay focused on the important parts of your projects.

 Before you ask, Chroma is BSD licensed, available on `Github <https://github.com/seenaburns/Chroma>`_ and PyPI.